 This is where the dinosaurs appeared.
 Unfortunately, God was not impressed with his oversized reptile creations.
 They were aggressive, embarrassingly large and clumsy.
 In need of a fresh start, God launched a fucking big meteorite at the dinosaurs, killing them all instantly.
 He then plunged the world into an Ice Age, just to be sure.
 After that little hiccup, God decided to implement Plan B: Humans…

 Then God said, “Let us make man in our image, in our likeness, and let them rule over the fish of the sea and the birds of the air, over the livestock, over all the earth, and over all the creatures that move along the ground.”

 There we go, that’s us!
 God made us look like him, which is cool.
-Thankfully, beards went out of fashion in the late 1800s.
 He created women and men.
-He blessed them, telling them to be fruitful and increase in number (fuck like bunnies) and to subdue the earth (kill lots of shit and build stuff).
+This eventually led to the creation of everyone else, including Alexander the Great, prostitutes, Hitler, Gal Gadot and, well, everyone.
+He blessed them, telling them to be fruitful and increase in number (i.e. fuck like bunnies) and to subdue the earth (kill shit and build stuff).
 The sixth day was a big deal.
-We now had control over the earth; we soon invented the barbeque to cook God’s creatures.
+We now had control over the earth; we soon invented barbecue to cook God’s creatures in the most succulent and mouthwatering way.
 Everything was good.

 Day Seven: Fuck Me, I Need a Break

 By the seventh day, God had finished the work he had been doing, so on the seventh day he rested from all his work.
 And God blessed the seventh day and made it holy, because on it he rested from all the work of creating that he had done.

 Yep, even some of the gods get tired.
 After six days of creating stuff, God decided to chill for 24 hours.
 He deserved it, because He had made a lot of stuff.
 And it was good, all of it.
 The seventh day has been holy ever since, but most humans now use it to recover from hangovers, watch sports and eat too much.